otrv4/otrv4/architecture-decisions/005-brace-key.md

 This document specifies:

-1. The brace key to mix in with the ECDH shared secret when deriving a new root key.
+1. The brace key to mix in with the ECDH shared secret when deriving a new Mixed shared secret.
 2. An algorithm for ratcheting and deriving the brace key.

 This document only changes the way root keys are derived during the Double Ratchet algorithm.

-The first 3072-bit DH key agreement takes place in the DAKE.
-This takes place as a traditional Diffie-Hellman key exchange and not as the combined quantum resistant key encapsulation mechanism (KEM) as proposed in Nik Unger's paper [\[1\]](#references) (which is described to be optionally used).
-Notice that the first derived DH key during the DAKE is used for generation of the Mixed shared secret.
-For the initialization of the Double Ratchet Logarithm, a DH key must be advertised.
+The first 3072-bit DH key agreement takes place in the DAKE, as a traditional Diffie-Hellman key exchange.

-We are not using the same quantum resistant KEM, as defined in the mentioned paper (that recommends using either SIDH or New Hope), because we are aiming to give additional protection against transcript decryption in the case of ECC compromise and some protection if quantum computers arrive earlier than expected.
-Because of this, we will use a traditional DH key exchange.

-We considered two options for ratcheting/deriving the brace key:
+We considered two options for ratcheting/deriving this brace key:

 1. Obtain a brace key from a DH function which requires the other party to contribute to the computation each time a new Mixed shared secret is derived.